Digraph Coloring and Distance to Acyclicity: Definitions, Notation and Preliminaries

-A subset of vertices $S \subset V$ of $D$ is called a \emph{feedback vertex set} if $D-S$ is acyclic.
+The remark holds because we can use distinct colors for the vertices of the feedback vertex set and the remaining color for the rest of the graph.

 A subset of arcs $A \subset E$ of $D$ is called a \emph{feedback arc set} if $D-A$ is acyclic.
 For the definition of treewidth and nice tree decompositions we refer the reader to \cite{CyganFKLMPPS15}.
 A graph $G$ has treedepth at most $k$ if one of the following holds: (i) $G$ has at most $k$ vertices (ii) $G$ is disconnected and all its components have treedepth at most $k$ (iii) there exists $u\in V(G)$ such that $G-u$ has treedepth at most $k-1$.
 We use $\tw(G), \td(G)$ to denote the treewidth and treedepth of a graph.
 It is known that $\tw(G)\le \td(G)$ for all graphs $G$.

 The Exponential Time Hypothesis (ETH) \cite{ImpagliazzoPZ01} states that there is a constant $c>1$ such that no algorithm which decides if \textsc{3-SAT} formulas with $n$ variables and $m$ clauses are satisfiable can run in time $c^{n+m}$.
 In this paper we will use the simpler (and slightly weaker) version of the ETH which simply states that \textsc{3-SAT} cannot be solved in time $2^{o(n+m)}$.